realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Exhausted: When resources are used completely and programs are getting blocked by not having more access to those resources

 Garbage collector: A tool in charge of freeing the memory that's no longer in use

+Latency: The delay between sending a byte of data from one point and receiving it on the other